dreispt/anygrate/README.rst

  - Updating possible pre-existing data with incoming data

 The processing of CSV files is done using a mapping file written in Yaml.
+Initial versions of the mapping file have been written with the help of the OpenUpgrade analysis files.

 Mapping file